-MAGA architecture also allows automated plan execution.
+MAGOA architecture also allows automated plan execution.
 Nowadays satellite control plan execution is performed by human operators.
-In MAGA architecture, the task of human satellite operators is solely restricted to the execution monitoring.
+In MAGOA architecture, the task of human satellite operators is solely restricted to the execution monitoring.

-The following section introduces some concepts about the automation of ground segment operations.
-Section 3 relates some fundamental concepts of the Artificial Intelligence planning area with the satellite control domain and presents an overview of MAGA architecture.
-Section 4 describes the MAGA architecture agents responsibilities whereas Section 5 presents the architecture general behavior.
-Following a discussion of related research in Section 6, the paper concludes in Section 7 with a summary of this work contributions.
+The following section relates some fundamental concepts of the Artificial Intelligence planning area with the satellite control domain and presents an overview of MAGOA architecture.
+Section 3 describes the MAGOA architecture agents responsibilities whereas Section 4 presents the architecture general behavior.
+Following a discussion of related research in Section 5, the paper concludes in Section 6 with a summary of this work contributions.